openego/eGo/doc/getting_started.rst

 =============================

 A small example of the eGo results is displayed below.
+The full page can be found `here <https://openego.readthedocs.io/en/dev/_static/ego_example_iplot_map.html>`_

 .. raw:: html